zehanjin/Digit-Recognition/README.md

 Most misclassifications stay the same, but standardization does have an influence, not only on the speed of convergence of gradient descent, but also on performance on certain images.
 Some misclassification may look ridiculous, but the wrong predictions do actually capture partial patterns.
 For instance, the first image is predicted to be 0 while the true value is 5, if you take a closer look, the top half of the image does form 75% of 0, and the bottom half is small enough to be negligible.

-I tend to believe such misclassifications are due to unconventional writings that mix patterns of other digits.
+I believe such misclassifications are due to unconventional writings that mix patterns of other digits.

 ## SVM

+There are more parameters to fine-tune, like the value of C and gamma, which kernel to use, etc..
+We can use GridSearchCV to facilitate the search process.
+Note that if we wish to standardize the data, it's better to use pipeline to combine the scale process with the SVM building process.
+If we directly standardizae the whole dataset, later in the cross validation, the test fold will contain information from the train set, which is not desired.

+## Conclusion

+In terms of accuracy and speed, the performance of the three models is: